 - Vegetables with a high water content (cucumbers, bell peppers, zucchini, tomatoes, etc.) lose some of their flavor when stored in the fridge.

-- Many root vegetables such as potatoes, garlic, and onions, do not like low temperatures and are likely to sprout if it is too cold for them.
+- Many root vegetables such as potatoes, garlic, and onions, do not like low fridge temperatures and are likely to sprout if it is too cold for them.
 It’s better to store them in the cellar or in a dark cupboard.

 Check out our guide here: Storing Food: 7 Easy Tricks to Avoid Food Waste.

-More Fridge Organization Tips
+More Tips on Fridge Temperature and Organization

 You do not want your food to lose valuable vitamins?
 And want to prevent it from falling victim to microorganisms?
 Then consider the following easy tips: